annachaykovska/Bready-Set-Go/README.md

 - **AI:**
   - Navigation mesh set over the map
   - Possible for the AI to win the game
+  - AI handle shortest path planning to static and dynamic targets
+  - AI handles decision making about which ingredient to target next
 - **Rendering:**
   - Improved lighting model
   - Multiple light casters (point and directional lighting)